 Schedule for Losar/Shambhala Day

 At 10 am we will have our usual dharma gathering.
-This starts with sitting for 30 minutes, during which time brief meditation instruction is offered upstairs, and then a dharma talk ending with Q&A. The talk will be on “Understanding and Dissolving the Struggle of the Three Lords of Materialism in our Life, Practice and Path” by John Baker.
+This starts with sitting for 30 minutes, during which time brief meditation instruction is offered upstairs, and then a dharma talk ending with Q&A. The talk will be on “Getting out of the way: peace can be found beyond the 8 worldly dharmas” by Jane Kolleeny.

-At 12 noon we will offer a festive lunch from nearby Thai Restaurant, Sambal.
+At 12 noon we will offer a festive lunch which will include vegan and gluten free options.
 This is a time to relax, celebrate the occasion, meet other participants in our activities, and introduce any guests you might have brought to your WBC friends.

 At 2 pm we will practice The Sadhana of Mahamudra.
 The Sadhana was composed in 1968 by Chogyam Trungpa Rinpoche, and its recitation is a practice that is only done in a public setting on special occasions.
 If you have a copy of the Sadhana, please bring it along.
 While this is a complex practice, it is accessible to everyone even newcomers.
 The practice involves quickly chanting a liturgy along with visualization and some repetition of a mantra, however the main benefit is to experience the energy of our lineage and thereby connect to it.
 Here is a link to a website that has a good explanation of it, especially the article in the middle called “About the Sadhana” by Carolyn Gimian: http://www.chronicleproject.com/stories_110.html.